World’s largest virtual agentic engineering & quality conference

 Some teams add P0 (production-down, all-hands incident) above P1.
 Whichever scheme you use, the rule is to write the definitions into the team's testing charter so every triager applies them the same way.

 Not every bug deserves a P1 ticket and an all-hands page.
-A working life cycle relies on team-wide agreement about what crosses the bar for "critical."
-The criteria below are what most engineering teams use to decide whether a defect deserves emergency handling, in rough order of weight.
+The criteria below are in rough order of weight.

 Document these criteria in the team's testing charter and review them every quarter.
 Without a written bar, "critical" drifts to mean whatever the loudest stakeholder says it means, and the bug life cycle loses its prioritization signal.